 - 2.5.
 If, where a first Initial GSMP for the financial year has been calculated, the relevant GMS contract stipulates that the contractor is not to provide one or more of the Additional Services listed in Table 1 Adjusted Global Sum Monthly Payments in this paragraph, the Health Board is to calculate an Adjusted GSMP for that contractor as follows.
 If the contractor is not going to provide- - a) one of the Additional Services listed in Table 1 Adjusted Global Sum Monthly Payments, the contractor's Adjusted GSMP will be its Initial GSMP reduced by the percentage listed opposite the service it is not going to provide in Table 1 - Adjusted Global Sum Monthly Payments; - b) more than one of the Additional Services listed in Table 1 Adjusted Global Sum Monthly Payments, an amount is to be deducted in respect of each service it is not going to provide.
-The value of the deduction for each service is to be calculated by reducing the contractor's Initial GSMP by the percentage listed opposite that service in Table 1 -Adjusted Global Sum Monthly Payments, without any other deductions from the Initial GSMP first being taken into account.
-The total of all the deductions in respect of each service is then deducted from Initial GSMP to produce the Adjusted GSMP.
+The value of the deduction for each service is to be calculated by reducing the contractor's Initial GSMP by the percentage listed opposite that service in Table 1 Adjusted Global Sum Monthly Payments, without any other deductions from the Initial GSMP first being taken into account.
+The total of all the deductions in respect of each service is then deducted from Initial GSMP to produce the Adjusted GSMP; - c) Where one of the Additional Services listed in Table 1 Adjusted Global Sum Monthly Payments has transferred to Health Board delivery, contractors will no longer be providing that service but deductions should not be made to their Initial GSMP.
+This is to ensure income stability for practices as services transfer.